ai2cm/fv3net/workflows/prognostic_c48_run/README.md

 The prognostic run will grab the fv3config.yml file residing at the `initial_condition_url` and update it with any values specified in `prog_config_yml`, which can also include a `kubernetes`-key section to pass pod resource requests to `fv3run` (example shown below).
 The prognostic-run ML configuration section "scikit_learn" is added (or updated if it already exists) to use the ML model specified as a command-line argument to `orchestrate_submit_job.py`.

+The optional `diagnostics` entry in the prognostic run configuration can be used to save a subset of variables at set frequency or times.
+If using this option to save the tendencies across the physics time step, also add a `physics_tendency_vars` entry to the `scikit_learn` configuration option to specify these.
+An example is given below.

 ### `prog_config_yml` example

 ```yaml